World Cancer Research Fund examines how diet, weight and physical activity affect your risk of developing and surviving cancer.

 We are committed to funding and interpreting cancer prevention research so that we can deliver practical guidance to the public, health workers and key organisations throughout the world.

-We are also focused on our on-going Continuous Update Project, which consistently analyses the latest research so that we can deliver trustworthy cancer prevention advice based on the most up-to-date evidence to help people live cancer-free lives.
+We are also focused on our ongoing Global Cancer Update Programme, which consistently analyses the latest research so that we can deliver trustworthy cancer prevention advice based on the most up-to-date evidence to help people live cancer-free lives.

 WCRF is registered with the Charity Commission in England and Wales (Registration Charity No. 1000739).
 Around 95% of our funding comes from the UK public, with the remainder from business, trusts and foundations.